 April 8, 2016

-The YardMap Network is a citizen science project, developed by the Cornell Lab of Ornithology, designed to collect data about how our local, regional, and national landscapes are being put to work as wildlife habitat.
-YardMap asks people to draw maps of their local landscapes; from small spaces like backyards, to larger spaces like land trust parcels.
+The Habitat Network is a citizen science project, developed by the Cornell Lab of Ornithology, designed to collect data about how our local, regional, and national landscapes are being put to work as wildlife habitat.
+Habitat Network asks people to draw maps of their local landscapes; from small spaces like backyards, to larger spaces like land trust parcels.

 Your land trust might also be interested in articles focused on relevant issues, such as articles on connectivity.

-- With your support of YardMap, we can answer questions like…
+With your support of Habitat Network, we can answer questions like…

 - What practices improve the wildlife value of residential landscapes?